Dealing with Sleep Issues after the Death of a Loved One

 - If you are anxious at night, make time to talk about your fears to a trusting friend or consider grief counseling.

-- Try bringing to bed with you a soft stu ed animal that may have brought you comfort as a child.
+- Try bringing to bed with you a soft stuffed animal that may have brought you comfort as a child.

 - Avoid alcohol before bedtime.
 While it may help you to fall asleep, it can cause you to wake up during the night.

-(Some of the Sleep Suggestions: Copyright Hope for Bereaved adapted with permission by Hospice of Central New York)
+(Some of the Sleep Suggestions: Copyright Hope for Bereaved adapted with permission)